-The need for population-wide screening for the detection of viral infections and individuals' immunity has surfaced as an urgent need in the last months.
-The effort to combat the COVID-19 pandemic while allowing economic and social activities to resume very much depends on such testing being available, affordable, and most importantly, reliable.
-It is clear now, that the only way to address the reliability aspect is by multiplexing several quantitative tests rather than simplistic qualitative solutions.
+Meeting the challenge of affordable, population-wide screening for the detection of viral infections and individuals' immunity has surfaced as an urgent need in the effort to combat the COVID-19 pandemic and allow economic and social activities to resume.
+However, it is now clear that the only way to a truly reliable solution, can only be achieved through multiplexing several quantitative tests rather than simplistic qualitative solutions.

 COVID-19 Serological Antibody Testing